-For decades, London’s art community has drawn the attention of visitors for its spirited and vibrant community of artists and art galleries.
+For decades, London’s art community has drawn eyes with its spirited artists and vibrant galleries.

 Museum London

-For more than 70 years, Museum London has preserved, interpreted, and voiced the story of our city through art, historical exhibits, and community events.
-This distinctive arch-roofed building, designed by Raymond Moriyama, houses an impressive collection of regional and Canadian works, including pieces by Paul Peel and the Group of Seven.
-An iconic, life-sized metal rhino, created by artist Tom Benner, has been a fixture on the grounds for over two decades.
+For more than 70 years, Museum London has preserved, interpreted, and voiced the story of our city through art, historical exhibits and community events.
+The distinctive arch-roofed building, designed by Raymond Moriyama, houses an impressive collection of regional and Canadian works, including pieces by Paul Peel and the Group of Seven, plus feature exhibits that refresh several times annually.

 Jonathon Bancroft-Snell Gallery